RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 ## Getting a token

-To ask for a password you have to use the following endpoint filling up the parameters "username", "password" and "grant_type" in the body of the request:
+To ask for a password you have to use the following endpoint filling up the parameters "username", "password" and "grant_type" in the body of the request.
+Field "grant_type" is always the same value "password":

 ```
 /token
 ```

-"grant_type" is always the same value "password".
 Following image shows an example of this type of request:

 <img src="Authorization1.png" alt="drawing" width="80%"/>